 Advocacy

-Sample letter advocating for access to vaginal breech birth
+Sample letters advocating for access to vaginal breech birth

 In August 2016, Glendale Adventist Medical Center in Los Angeles banned vaginal breech birth.
 This is, unfortunately, a common scenario in American hospitals.
 Dr. Rixa Freeze wrote this letter encouraging GAMC to reverse the ban.